aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to ODT via Java or Online App" h2="On Premise Java API for PowerPoint PPSM to ODT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word ODT.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPSM to HTML, which is the first step in the conversion process.
+Aspose.Slides for Java is a feature-rich API that provides a wide range of features, such as creating, editing, and converting presentations, as well as manipulating slides, shapes, text, and images.

+The second step in the conversion process is to use Aspose.Words for Java, a Word Processing API.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents.
+It provides a wide range of features, such as creating, editing, and converting documents, as well as manipulating text, images, and tables.
+With Aspose.Words for Java, developers can easily convert the HTML to ODT.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSM to Word ODT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to ODT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word ODT.
+With Aspose.Slides for Java and Aspose.Words for Java, developers can easily convert PPSM to HTML and then HTML to ODT.
+Aspose.Total for Java provides a wide range of features and is a powerful tool for automating the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}